-You simply take a ⅓ cup of distilled white vinegar, 1 cup of baking soda, and a ¼ cup of a good quality dish soap.
-Put all the ingredients into one bottle, shaking until it is next thoroughly.
+You simply take ⅓ cup of distilled white vinegar, 1 cup of baking soda, and ¼ cup of a good quality dish soap.
+Put all the ingredients into one bottle, shaking until it is mixed thoroughly.
 Once you have it all whipped up, you can generously spray it onto the stain.

 Leave it to soak in for approximately 15 minutes.
 You can take a damp cloth and remove the solution from the floor.
 Once it dries, the odor should be completely gone.